Marievil10/Mozzeno/README.md

 This project uses both well-known packages as well as some custom functions and fixed values.
 They can be found in the following files:
 - main.py: the main file where everything happens, of course
 - functions.py: custom functions made for this project
 - fixed_values.py: fixed values for me personally, but can be adjusted to your situation.
-This also includes a dataframe of the gross and net percentages of Mozzeno which will be used in one of the dataframes
+This also includes a dataframe of the gross and net percentages of Mozzeno which will be used in one of the dataframes.

-> [!CAUTION]
+> [!WARNING]
-> Only Dutch is supported (for now).
+> This also includes the determination of your language (Dutch or French).

 ### Connection to Google Sheets